5 Ways to Avoid Halloween Threats to Your Online Reputation

 But, if you saw a photo of me decked out in full Native American regalia with an arrow between my teeth (which you will not find, by the way, because I have never dressed like this), what would you think?
 I wouldn’t blame you if you thought I was being flip or offensive.
 If you didn’t know anything about me, you might assume that I was downright racist.

-In general, it’s best to avoid any costume ideas that might be considered innovative or edgy or strangely amusing.
-Stick with the conventional, the easily understood and the tactful.
+In general, it’s best to avoid any costume ideas that might be considered innovative, edgy, or strangely amusing.
+Stick with the conventional, easily understood, and tactful.
 Your reputation will thank you.

 2. DON’T show up in a photo with someone else wearing an inappropriate costume

-If you dress up in a spectacularly lovely costume that won’t offend anyone at all, you might not be out of the reputation woods.
-Just agreeing to pose in a photograph with someone else that has made a poor costume choice could be enough to get you in hot water.
+If you dress up in a spectacularly lovely costume that won’t offend anyone, you might not be out of the reputation woods.
+Just agreeing to pose in a photograph with someone else who has made a poor costume choice could be enough to get you in hot water.

 Don’t believe me?
-Check out this entry containing Instagram photos of offensive costumes, and count the number of innocent bystanders that were caught in the crossfire.
-Admittedly, most people who agree to pose in photographs with others in outlandish costumes are somehow contributing to the silliness with the things they’re wearing.
-But there are enough photos on here to give a person pause.
+Check out this entry containing Instagram photos of offensive costumes and count the number of innocent bystanders caught in the crossfire.
+Admittedly, most people who agree to pose in photographs with others in outlandish costumes are somehow contributing to the silliness of their outfits.
+But there are enough photos here to make a person pause.

 3. DON’T dress up your children in tasteless costumes

-However, some parents choose to look at their kids as a blank canvas upon which to write their creativity, and sometimes, those costumes become the subject of snarky photo collections of inappropriate Halloween costumes.
+However, some parents look at their kids as a blank canvas upon which to write their creativity, and sometimes, those costumes become the subject of snarky photo collections of inappropriate Halloween costumes.

-Parents can be a judgmental bunch, and they’re not above pointing fingers and placing blame when they see photos of kids that contain something unseemly.
-In general, it’s best to avoid anything too controversial when little bodies are involved in the process, so these bloggers have less to attack.
+Parents can be judgmental; they’re not above pointing fingers and placing blame when they see photos of kids that contain something unseemly.
+Generally, it’s best to avoid anything too controversial when little bodies are involved, so these bloggers have less to attack.

 4. DON’T use your pets to express a human concept

 If I’d dressed my dog as Hitler or President Barack Obama or Trayvon Martin, I’m certain the comments would have been much more offensive.
-And if I’d responded to those comments with snark of my own, I’d have a huge mess to clean up in no time at all.
+And if I’d responded to those comments with a snark of my own, I’d have a huge mess to clean up in no time.

 If your dog likes to wear a costume and isn’t in danger of being wounded or harmed by the getup, and you’re prepared to take a little ribbing, costumes of a tasteful nature should be fine.
 But consider yourself warned.

 At this point, many of the warnings I’ve outlined concern events in which you might be an active participant, either appearing in a costume, dressing someone or something in a costume, or standing next to someone in a costume.
-The dangers don’t end there, however, as just commenting on a photo or hitting the “like” button could get you in hot water.
+However, the dangers don’t end there, as just commenting on a photo or hitting the “like” button could get you in hot water.

-There are some reasons to be optimistic on this score, as a federal appeals court recently suggested that a “like” is a protected form of speech, but those protections can’t help to protect you from the opinions of others.
+There are some reasons to be optimistic on this score, as a federal appeals court recently suggested that a “like” is a protected form of speech.
+Still, those protections can’t help to protect you from the opinions of others.
 They’ll think less of you, and there’s little you can do about that.

 Be Safe, Not Spooked: Avoid Risks to Your Online Reputation

-There’s a lot of information in this article, and I have no intention of being a killjoy.
-As I mentioned, I absolutely love Halloween and I fully plan to dress up, dress my dogs up and celebrate in style.
+This article has a lot of information, and I have no intention of being a killjoy.
+As I mentioned, I love Halloween and fully plan to dress up, dress my dogs up, and celebrate in style.

 But I also hate to see people ruin their reputations with a few moments of ill-advised hilarity.
 So I’ll beg all of you to be careful out there.
 And if you’re not, remember that we’re here to help you avoid those spooky risks to your online reputation.
 Happy haunting!